viklund/FEGA-onboarding/docs/topics/maturity-model/README.md

 ## Learn about the FEGA Maturity Model

-The Federated EGA Maturity Model is envisioned as a mechanism to drive engagement and disengagement of nodes being part of the Federated EGA.
-The Maturity Model is divided into different domains, sub-domains, and indicators, each with a 5-level maturation scale.
+The Federated EGA Maturity Model is a mechanism to drive engagement and disengagement of nodes being part of the Federated EGA.
+The Maturity Model is divided into different domains, sub-domains, and maturity indicators.
+The domains are:
+- Governance, Strategy, and Sustainability
+- Legal
+- Data and Metadata Management
+- Technical Infrastructure
+- Operations Support
+- Communications, Community Building, and Engagement

+Each indicator outlines stages of maturity with a 5-level maturation scale:

 | Level | Description | Goal |
 | --- | --- | --- |